Sancocho De Pollo (Puerto Rican Chicken Stew)

 • 3 dried bay leaves

-• Ripe avocado for garnish
+• ripe avocado for serving

 Instructions

-1. Place the diced chicken thighs into a bowl and pour the sofrito and Sazon seasoning over it.
+1. Place the diced chicken into a bowl and pour the sofrito and Sazon seasoning over it.
 Mix to combine and set aside.

 3. Cook for 2 minutes, then add chicken/sofrito mixture into the pot.